 Skill… the ability to create, design, or whatever it is that people do in that specific industry of yours.
 Not just talk… unless you can really sell or market… etc. It is important to be able to earn through skill on your own.
 Just in case you have to.
 Just in case whatever joint collaboration or employment situation you are in… ends up not working for you.

 Finally experience.
 You should be able to predict outcomes based on what you or other people are thinking of doing.
 If you have seen something before, it is vital in helping you not waste time.
 Because knowing what to do, will help you focus on activities that get you what you need faster.
 Knowing what NOT to do will help you not make mistakes that could cost you more time, money, or associations.

-The only way you can gain knowledge, skill and experience is through spending time building them.
-It may not always result in an immidiate reward but the cost is usually only your time.
+The only way you can gain knowledge, skill, and experience is through spending time building them.
+It may not always result in an immediate reward but the cost is usually only your time.